 - Audiobooks: Audiobooks revolutionized our homeschool!
 Many textbooks are available on audiobook.
 It allows children to complete textbooks even if their reading skills are not to that level.
 (I highly recommend the Apologia ones!)
 You don’t have to just use textbooks, though.
 Find a great book (fiction or not) that covers the material you need.
 If you want recommendations, let’s chat!

 - Video/audio courses: Before there were e-courses, there were courses on tape and DVD.
 These are still a viable option.
 This is why Teaching Textbooks is so successful.
 Math curriculum that is hands off for moms.

 - Family and friends: There just might be someone you know who is dying to do algebra with your child.
 Honestly, there are people who love algebra.
 I know because my friend, Emily, is one of those people.
-She didn’t just say okay when we asked for help, she actively campaigned and enthusisatically offered her services just because she loves math.
-Amen, allenluia!
-Thank you God for Emily, because I have never gushed over doing quadaratic equations.
+She didn’t just say okay when we asked for help, she actively campaigned and enthusiastically offered her services just because she loves math.
+Amen, alleluia!
+Thank you God for Emily, because I have never gushed over doing quadratic equations.

 - Self-directed learning: This is the ultimate outsourcing and should be your goal for your homeschool.
 We want to raise lifelong learners.
 That starts now.

 No matter where you are in the outsourcing needs, I highly recommend you trying it.
 You could outsource one course or your entire curriculum.
 Don’t be afraid, like anything you can always try something new.
 Our outsourcing journey began when we tried Phonetic Zoo for spelling a few years ago, and it was life changing!
 TOTAL GAME CHANGER!
 You can do this, mama, because you aren’t just a teacher, you are a homeschool mom hero!